 P2L) is saved as a part of the band's metadata, at the end of each band:

 Bands are written sequentially (in a way that was described earlier).
 Before a band can be written to, all of its zones need to be erased.
 During that time, the band is considered to be in a

 PREP state.
-After that is done, the band transitions to the
+Then the band moves to the

 OPEN state and actual user data can be written to the band.
 Once the whole available space is filled, tail metadata is written and the band transitions to